-- If working with multiplexed data, see here. - If you need to trim the primers/adapters, see here.
+- If working with multiplexed data, see here. - If you need to reorient reads (based on primer sequences), see here. - If you need to trim the primers/adapters, see here.

 Warning: Be sure that all sequences have same orientation (5'-3' or 3'-5') in your input data set(s)!
 If sequences are in mixed orientation (i.e. some sequences are recorded as 5'-3' and some as 3'-5'; as usually in the raw data), then exactly the same ASV may be reported twice, where one is just the reverse complementary ASV: 1) ASV with sequence orientation of 5'-3'; and 2) ASV with sequence orientation of 3'-5'.
-Reorient sequences based on primer sequene using REORIENT panel; see here.
+Reorient sequences based on primer sequence using REORIENT panel; see here.